Cognitive walkthrough, Nielsen's 10 heuristics and user behavior analysis, i.e. about a UX audit.

 Product Designer z zamiłowania i zawodu.
 Stara się łączyć świat biznesu i użytkownika w jeden spójny produkt lub usługę.

-I hereby agree that K2 Internet S.A with its seat in Warsaw, 02-672, at Domaniewska 44A, entered into the entrepreneurs register under KRS 0000059690 may process my personal data obtained with use of “cookie” files.
+I hereby agree that K2 Holding S.A with its seat in Warsaw, 02-672, at Domaniewska 44A, entered into the entrepreneurs register under KRS 0000059690 may process my personal data obtained with use of “cookie” files.
 The consent is voluntary, and I acknowledge that I have the right to revoke the said consent at any given moment.
 Withdrawal of such consent does not affect the legality of data processing carried out based on granted consent prior to the withdrawal thereof.